MartinEesmaa/VVCEasy/README.md

 See [FFMPEGVVC.md](FFMPEGVVC.md).

-# MPV libvvdec + xHE-AAC support (Windows x64/Android only)
+# MPV libvvdec + xHE-AAC support (Windows x64/Linux/Android only)

-MPV libvvdec & xHE-AAC supports only of Windows x64 & Android.
+MPV libvvdec & xHE-AAC supports only of Windows x64, Linux & Android.

 The VVC and MP4 mux with VVC codec can be played on MPV libvvdec + xHE-AAC version.
 Only MP4 mixed with VVC supports seek.

+MPV.NET is also only available for Windows.

 See [MPV.md](MPV.md).